wayneinvein/Project2/README.md

 How to Run:-
 Server:
-Compile the Server code: javac Server.java ClientHandler.java Start the server: java Server
+Compile the Server code: javac Server.java ClientHandler.java, Start the server: java Server,
 The server will start listening on port 1234 by default.
 Client:
-Compile the Client code: javac Client.java
+Compile the Client code: javac Client.java,
-Run the client: java Client
+Run the client: java Client,
 Enter your username when prompted, and start chatting!